Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Experiment

-\textbf{MuPoTS.} Table~\ref{table:sota_mupots} compares our 3DCrowdNet with~\cite{jiang2020coherent,kanazawa2018end,pavlakos2019expressive}.
-As the second and fifth rows show, 3DCrowdNet outperforms HMR~\cite{cao2017realtime} when both methods are based on the 2D poses from Cao~\etal~\cite{cao2017realtime}.
-While HMR~\cite{cao2017realtime} utilizes the 2D pose only to get a bounding box, 3DCrowdNet additionally uses the 2D pose to guide a network to focus on a target person from crowd scenes.
-Leveraging more information in given outputs is natural, and leads to better accuracy.
-Moreover, our 3DCrowdNet benefits from improved 2D pose outputs from Cheng~\etal~\cite{cheng2020higherhrnet}.
-In summary, Table~\ref{table:sota_mupots} proves that 3DCrowdNet provides accurate 3D human pose and shape in images with multi-person, and has the potential to improve with better 2D pose outputs.
-The numbers of other methods in Table~\ref{table:sota_mupots} are from Jiang~\etal~\cite{jiang2020coherent}.
+\textbf{MuPoTS.} Table~\ref{table:sota_mupots} compares our 3DCrowdNet with methods that recover a 3D mesh.
+It outperforms all the previous methods.
+Note that the second and fifth rows prove that 3DCrowdNet's high accuracy on the crowded scenes is not simply attributed to better localization derived from bottom-up 2D poses.
+While 3DCrowdNet and HMR use the same 2D poses of OpenPose~\cite{cao2017realtime}, HMR utilizes the 2D pose only to get a bounding box, and 3DCrowdNet additionally uses the 2D pose to guide a feature extractor to extract crowded scene-robust image features.
+Leveraging more information in given input is natural, and leads to better accuracy.

 \textbf{CMU-Panoptic.} Table~\ref{table:sota_cmu} shows that our 3DCrowdNet significantly outperforms previous 3D human pose and shape estimation methods on CMU-Panoptic.
-The result demonstrates that the proposed 3DCrowdNet can perform competitively on crowd scenes with daily social activities.
+The result demonstrates that the proposed 3DCrowdNet can perform competitively on crowded scenes with daily social activities.
 Note that no data from CMU-Panoptic are used for training.

-\textbf{3DPW.} Table~\ref{table:sota_3dpw} shows that 3DCrowdNet achieves the state-of-the-art accuracy on general in-the-wild scenes.
-The result validates that 3DCrowdNet is robust to diverse challenges in in-the-wild scenes, although our method is designed to target crowd scenes.
-The left samples in the second and third rows of Figure~\ref{fig:quality_comparison} depicts the robustness of 3DCrowdNet to truncation and object occlusion in images, which are common in general in-the-wild scenes.
-The proposed system reconstructs plausible full 3D pose and shape from image feature and partial 2D poses of truncated and occluded bodies.
+\textbf{3DPW.} Table~\ref{table:sota_3dpw} shows that 3DCrowdNet achieves state-of-the art accuracy in general in-the-wild scenes.
+The result validates that 3DCrowdNet is robust to diverse challenges of in-the-wild scenes, although our method is designed to target crowded scenes.
+The second row of Figure~\ref{fig:quality_comparison} supports our statement, which shows 3DCrowdNet's robustness to truncation and occlusion in in-the-wild images.

-We provide the qualitative comparison between 3DCrowdNet and SPIN~\cite{kolotouros2019learning} in Figure~\ref{fig:quality_comparison}.
-SPIN~\cite{kolotouros2019learning} is the most relevant competitor among current state-of-the-art methods, since it leverages image feature and estimates SMPL parameters as 3DCrowdNet.
-Apparently, 3DCrowdNet produces much more robust 3D shapes on crowd scenes than SPIN.
-3DCrowdNet disentangles different people from a target person in a bounding box, and estimates reasonable 3D pose and shape under diverse occlusion, including inter-person occlusion.
-We provide more qualitative comparison with other methods~\cite{choi2020p2m,moon2020i2l} and failure cases in the supplementary material.